osgi/osgi.enroute.site/_tutorial/020-tutorial_qs.md

     Y: :
 {: .shell }

-If you're using an IDE then this would be a good time to import the generated maven projects {: .note }
+If you're using an IDE then this would be a good time to import the generated maven projects.
+{: .note }

-### Implementing the MicroService
+### Implementing the Microservice

 Having created the project skeleton, edit `quickstart/impl/src/main/java/org/osgi/enroute/examples/quickstart/rest/ComponentImpl.java`